mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 }
 ```

 This feature makes it easy to add integer fields in a backwards-compatible way without having to wrap them in an `Option<>`.
 This removes the ambiguity of `None` vs `Some(0)`.
+It mimics the Protobuf behavior, where fields set to zero are omitted.

 References